Moles: Meaning, Causes, Treatment and More (Updated)

 It is a small, dark pigmented growth on your skin which is also sometimes referred as spot.
 However, medically the term used for it is Melanocytic Nevus.

-These result from the accumulation of skin cells rich in melanin pigment.
+These result from the accumulation of skin cells rich in melanin pigment. as it also termed as a common mole.

 How do moles look like and what are some of the interesting facts related to it?